aisingapore/TagUI/README.md

 Mentioned in Hacker News, Codrops Collective, BlogDuWebdesign, CSS Author. #1 GitHub repo for topics natural-language, casperjs, slimerjs, #2 for business, #3 for chrome-extension, and #4 for phantomjs.
 Ex-trending repo #2.

 # Set Up
-TA.Gui is in beta version (v0.6.0) and runs on macOS/Linux (coming to Windows soon)
+TA.Gui is in beta version (v0.6) and runs on macOS/Linux (coming to Windows soon).
+Instead of packaging as a one-click installer, you are invited to visit and have a look at the respective amazing technologies that TA.Gui depends on.

 1. install PhantomJS (headless scriptable web browser) - http://phantomjs.org
 2. install CasperJS (navigation/testing for PhantomJS) - http://casperjs.org